 Sideswipe and Merging Accidents in NC

 Sideswipe crashes on NC highways like I-40, I-85, and I-95 can cause severe injuries when vehicles are pushed into barriers or traffic.
-Learn about fault, NC lane change laws, and blind spot failures.
+Learn about fault, NC lane change laws, NCDOT camera evidence, and truck sideswipe liability.

 The Bottom Line

 Sideswipe and merging accidents are common on NC's busy interstate highways -- I-40, I-85, I-77, and I-95 -- and while many are minor, a highway-speed sideswipe can push a vehicle into barriers, oncoming traffic, or cause a multi-vehicle pileup with catastrophic injuries.
-The driver who changed lanes unsafely is typically at fault, but proving it requires fast evidence preservation because these crashes happen in seconds.
+The driver who changed lanes unsafely is typically at fault, but proving it requires fast evidence preservation: NCDOT camera footage overwrites within 24-72 hours and truck ECM data can be deleted if you do not act immediately.

 How Sideswipe Accidents Happen